Third time lucky: Hawke's Bay cruise ship performer Lauren Marshall takes step closer to home

 The 28-year-old, who had been performing musical theatre on the Celebrity Eclipse since July, was one of just 300 people left on the 2852-passenger vessel before boarding the Celebrity Reflection in Barbados.

+• Covid 19 coronavirus: Revealed - The cost of the blanket quarantine at the border

+• Covid 19 coronavirus: Satellite images may prove China was in grip of outbreak months before announced

-After a chartered flight to London on June 3, Marshall has been given a date for her apparent return home.
+After a chartered flight to London on June 3, Marshall is now eyeing a return to New Zealand.

 "I guess you could say I have made another small amount of progress in getting home," she said.